-All persons in the battleground (organizers, referees, and players) are required to wear full face protection as well as eyes protection gear.
-That can be paintball full face mask or airsoft mask with goggles.
+All persons in the battleground (organizers, referees, and players) are required to wear full-face protection as well as eyes protection gear.
+That can be a paintball full face mask or an airsoft mask with goggles.

 Elbow/knee pads are optional.
-Wearing of loose fitting clothing, full shoes, and closed shoes are recommended.
+Wearing loose-fitting clothing, full shoes, and closed shoes are recommended.

 Don’t use metal BBs, Use biodegradable BBs having weight of 0.2 to 0.31 gm for ARs and up to 0.41 gm for sniper rifles.

 What FPS is allowed in airsoft?
 The maximum FPS allowed is 400 for normal guns while it’s 500 for bolt action airsoft snipers, guns having higher FPS must be de-tuned to meet this requirement before starting using it in the battlefield.

 Full auto and burst modes aren’t allowed in Close Quarter Battle games.

 Check your field’s specific requirements for more detail.

 A direct hit to the players’ body, clothing, headgear, or any equipment attached to his her body means a “Kill” and that player would be eliminated from the game.
 Hitting the players’ gun is an exception, it doesn’t count as a “Kill”.

 When a BB hits on another object and “ricochets” the player, it doesn’t count as a direct hit though it is sometimes hard to identify and impose.